Courses

 Course Code: 2283

-Upon completion, participants should be able to:
+Performance Objectives: Upon completion of this course, you should be able to:

 • Describe why “unmotivated” people behave the way they do.

-• Demonstrate an ability to help employees listen to each other.
+• Help employees listen to each other.

 • Describe five characteristics of high-performance teams.